-True Identity Concepts collection of interior spaces, designs, and products for creative inspiration...
+True Identity Concepts' collection of interior spaces, architecture, and products that inspire creativity.

 A fellow entrepreneur asked me the other day about the standing desk trend that is gaining momentum and what he should consider while weighing the options of a sit/stand workspace.
 As I sit at my desk (yes, that’s right sit) and cross my legs, then fold my legs, sit up straight and then slouch, I see the value in having a workstation that can adjust to a sitting and standing position.